Drewpeifer/medialytics/README.md

 ## Troubleshooting / FAQ
 *Medialytics is not designed for libraries with non-video content (e.g. music, photos, or audiobook functionality is untested).
 Only Movie and TV libraries will be parsed by default.*

-If your libraries do not automatically load after following the instructions above, you may need to refer to the documentation for [Plex XML interactions](https://support.plex.tv/articles/201638786-plex-media-server-url-commands/).
-The following steps should help clear up any basic issues:

-1. Confirm that you have entered the correct values for your (public) `serverIp` and (very **private**) `serverToken` at the top of the `medialytics/js/scripts.js` file.
+### Authentication Issues

+If you're having trouble authenticating or accessing your servers:

+1. **Clear your browser's local storage**: Open Developer Tools (F12), go to Application/Storage tab, and clear local storage for the Medialytics site
+1. **Try authenticating again**: Click "Sign in with Plex" and complete the authentication flow
+1. **Check browser console**: Press F12 to open Developer Tools and check the Console tab for any error messages
+1. **Verify Plex account**: Make sure you can log in to [plex.tv](https://plex.tv) with your account
+1. **Check server status**: Ensure your Plex server is online and accessible

+### Server Not Appearing

+If your server doesn't appear in the server list after authentication:

-1. Confirm that your public IP (found in Plex web Settings > Remote Access) is correct and resolves in a local browser
+1. Verify your Plex server is running and online
-1. Confirm that you are using the correct / most current plex token ([related documentation](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/))
-1. Near the top of `scripts.js`, set the `debugMode` variable equal to `true`.
-Now return to the browser, refresh the page, and there should be a message saying that debug mode is enabled.
-Press F12 or ctrl+click to open the developer tools for your browser, and navigate to the console.
-You should see information printed about your server's available libraries, and if you select a library in the UI more info will be displayed in the console.
+1. Check that your server is accessible from your network
+1. Try refreshing the page and authenticating again
+1. Check the browser console for any error messages

+### Debug Mode

+For detailed troubleshooting information:

+1. Near the top of `scripts.js`, set the `debugMode` variable equal to `true`
+1. Refresh the page in your browser
+1. Open Developer Tools (F12) and check the Console tab
+1. You should see detailed information about authentication status, server discovery, and library loading

 ### How recent is this data?
 Data is retrieved from Plex in real time.
 When you load the page or select a library, you are making a fresh request to the targeted server each time.